Open Now — 24/7 Plumbing

 Safety First: Rubber Gloves and Precautions

 Prioritising safety and hygiene is critical when dealing with a blocked toilet.
 Wearing rubber gloves protects against germs and prevents direct contact with dirty toilet water.
-A bucket and paper towels are always ready to clean up any spills or overflow.
+A bucket and paper towels are always ready to clean up spills or overflow.

 Next, fill a large plastic bottle with warm water.
 Place your thumb over the top of the bottle and fit the top end of the bottle into the outlet at the bottom of the toilet.